wmeijer221/msc_thesis/README.md

 ...

 - If you want to store persistent data in a different location than `./data/` (i.e., in the repostory root folder), the environment variable `EXPERIMENT_BASE_PATH` should be set.
+- Usually, when pulling the repository, the `PYTHONPATH` variable isn't set properly.
+Make sure to update this by installing the project in a container and setting it on startup (like we did), by configuring your venv, or simply by overwriting the variable on your machine (though, this will probably break other projects).

+- Download [Katz dataset](https://doi.org/10.5281/zenodo.3626071) and extract it into the `./data/libraries/` folder.
+- Download the [Golzadeh bot dataset](https://zenodo.org/records/4000388) and extract it at `./data/bot_data/`, s.t. the folder contains the `.csv` file.
+- Download the [Dey bot dataset](https://zenodo.org/records/3694401) and extract it at `./data/bot_data/`.
+- Run `./helpers/filter_dey_2019_botlist.py` which extracts the bot IDs from Dey's dataset into a much smaller `.json` file.
+- Run `libraries_filter.py` and delete all non-NPM data.

 ## Replication Steps